18 Herbal Supplements with Risky Drug Interactions

 The use of ginkgo extract dates back centuries in traditional Chinese medicine.

-Ginkgo interacts with close to 500 drugs; have a pharmacist check for interactions before use.
+Ginkgo interacts with over 290 drugs; have a pharmacist check for interactions before use.

 Goldenseal is a flowering herb that grows in the northeast United States.
 Common uses for goldenseal include skin infections, for cold and flu symptoms, and to treat diarrhea, but evidence is weak for these uses.
-There are over 60 possible drug interactions with goldenseal.
+There are over 100 possible drug interactions with goldenseal, have your pharmacist check for drug interactions with all your medicines.

-Two of the more serious interactions occur with certain antipsychotic drugs - using pimozide or thioridazine with goldenseal is not recommended, as antipsychotic blood levels may rise leading to an irregular heart rhythm.
+Two of the more serious interactions with goldenseal can occur with certain antipsychotic drugs.
+Use with goldenseal is not recommended, as antipsychotic blood levels may rise leading to an irregular heart rhythm.

 Goldenseal may affect liver enzymes that can alter blood levels of certain drugs; always have your pharmacist run a drug interaction screen on all of your medicines, OTC drugs, or herbs.

 Garlic is a commonly used flavoring agent, food product and herbal supplement.
-There are many conditions garlic has been used for - to reduce cholesterol and triglycerides, to prevent cancer, to lower blood sugar levels, and to reduce menstrual pain, among other uses.
+There are many conditions garlic has been promoted for: to reduce cholesterol and triglycerides, to prevent cancer, to lower blood sugar levels, and to reduce menstrual pain, among other uses.
+There are over 180 drug interactions with garlic, but most are reported as minor.

-Garlic has been reported to moderately affect blood clotting and blood sugar levels and may affect people who take blood thinning agents like aspirin, warfarin, or clopidogrel (Plavix).
-Use of garlic supplements with HIV protease inhibitors (PI) may decrease the PI blood levels.
+- Garlic has been rarely reported to affect blood clotting and may affect people who take blood thinning agents like aspirin, warfarin, clopidogrel (Plavix) or other antocoagulants.

-There are other possible garlic interactions, so be sure to review all possible drug interactions with garlic and speak with your healthcare provider.
+There are many other possible garlic supplement interactions, so be sure to review all possible drug interactions with garlic and speak with your healthcare provider.

 Green tea is a popular drink that originated in China and has been promoted for stomach disorders, to lower cholesterol, as an anti-cancer antioxidant, as a stimulant, and to lessen belly fat, among other uses.